Eric the Victorious: Adam of Bremen

+The historian Peter Sawyer describes Adam's account as a "gross distortion" of what happened.
+Sawyer states that in 992 or 993 Svein defeated Eric, who died during the war or soon afterwards.
+Swein then married Eric's (unnamed) Polish widow as his wife, and his son and successor Olof acknowledged Swein's overlordship.

 Later historians

-According to Olof von Dalin Eric aided Vladimir the Great in his civil war with his brother Yaropolk I of Kiev and without his leadership Vladimir would have lost the war to Yaropolk.
-Vladimir had to give territorial concessions to Eric and Eric was given overlord status in their relationship.
-After Eric's campaign Sweden again achieved partial control over the countries in the east.
-Without Eric and his Swedish warriors Vladimir would have lost his civil war to Yaropolk.
-His brothers Olaf son Björn during the Eric-and-Vladimir campaign had conspired to gain power with the Jomsvikings.
-While Eric was in the eastern tribute countries with Vladimir, Stybjörn built up his forces with Wends, Danes and Jomsvikings to gain power himself.
-Apparently Sigrid the Haughty was jealous of Olga of Kiev in Kievan Rus being more famous and overshadowing her glory which made her angry at her husband Eric.
+According to Olof von Dalin (1708-1763), Eric aided Vladimir the Great (978-1015) in a civil war with his brother Yaropolk I of Kiev (972-978).
+Without his leadership, Vladimir would have lost the war to Yaropolk.
+According to Dalin, Vladimir had to give territorial concessions to Eric and conceded the status of overlord to Eric in their relationship.
+After Eric's campaign, Sweden again achieved partial control over the countries in the east.
+During these events, his brother Olof's son Björn or Styrbjörn conspired to gain power with the Jomsvikings.
+While Eric stayed in the eastern tributary countries with Vladimir, Stybjörn built up his forces in collusion with the Wends, Danes and Jomsvikings to gain power himself.
+Apparently, Sigrid the Haughty was jealous of Olga in Kievan Rus, as being more famous and overshadowing her own glory, which made her angry at her husband Eric.
+Dalin's reconstruction is not verified by the original sources, but Russian chronicles indeed say that Vladimir fled overseas to the land of the Varangians, from whence he returned in 978 with an army of Varangian auxiliaries and gained power.
+Any involvement of Eric in the brothers' war is therefore possible but unproven.